 This is a place of explosive growth for those willing to invest themselves.
 Our product is our students and we want to be sure that we have folks in the program who are driven by a passion to reconnect with ancestral skills.
 Part of that experience is a commitment to learning through applying ones self beyond books and Internet videos.
 The chances are pretty good you will get blisters, poison ivy, maybe even Lyme disease.
 What you will also develop is the perspective of someone who knows their vision path and strengthens that part of them that seems to flounder in the modern construct.
 If you want to track, learn plants, increase your awareness, get fire off the landscape, or rediscover yourself outside the expectations and demands of your current situation, we invite you to take the next step in the process.

-Only twelve people will be selected each year to ensure enough one on one time with the instructors and provide a rich enough community learning and sharing experience.
+Only six residential apprentices will be selected this year to ensure enough one on one time with the instructors and provide a rich enough community learning and sharing experience.
 Make no mistake, a large part of this schools vision is to train the trainers and cultivate wisdom keepers for the next generation.
-As a result we will only accept four residential apprentices and eight non-residential apprentices.
+As a result we will only accept six residential apprentices and six non-residential apprentices.
 If you have already attended a five day course or more than one weekend course, than you know what you are in for.
 If you haven’t, attending at least four days is a vital component to building an important mentoring foundation.
-Before beginning the apprenticeship we will schedule some quality face time.
+Before beginning the apprenticeship you should attend a course or we can schedule some quality face time.
+Should you become an apprentice you may add the cost of one course you’ve attended toward your apprenticeship fee.

 We want you to be sure this program is for you as much as we want to be sure our community is investing wholly in someone who will develop their own skill sets and eventually share them.
 This usually means setting up a day where you can come to the school, meet the instructors, even experience a part of a class you have interest in and/or haven’t yet attended.
-For planning purposes we want to have the apprentices chosen by October 15th of this year, but the process deadline is March 15th of 2013.
-Our Apprenticeship Potluck will be at 7pm, Friday, March 22, 2013 here in Augusta.
+For planning purposes we want to have the apprentices chosen by December 15th of this year, but the process deadline is February 1st of 2014.
+Our Apprenticeship Potluck will be at 7pm, Tuesday, April 29, 2014 here in Augusta, ME.
+This will be the start of the orientation week for residential apprentices.
+None residential apprentices are welcome to attend this important week, but is mandatory for residents.

 If this description didn’t scare you away than you know we’re doing all we can to preserve something sacred, and it would seem you are called on some level to cultivate these skills for yourself.
 If so, welcome.
 I look forward to pouring over your applications.
 Let me know if we can call you for a phone interview or follow up questions.
 Feel free to shoot any questions you have this way as well.
 The journey has already begun.